 - You are bleeding from your mouth or gums often (particularly when brushing your teeth).

-- Blood in your urine or stools (which should always be addressed, regardless of if it is in conjunction with bruising).
+- There's blood in your urine or stools (which should always be addressed, regardless of if it is in conjunction with bruising).

 - You have frequent nosebleeds.

 - You find that when you cut yourself, it does not seem to stop in a reasonable period of time relative to the cut.